 - Payment processor: a company that communicates with and put money in your merchant account on behalf of customers.

-- Merchants accounts: It is the gateway that talks to your bank.
+- Merchants account: It is the gateway that talks to your bank.
 The store’s gateway connects to the merchant account and it charges the customer’s payment information directly.

 Payment Gateway vs Payment Processor